klara-chmura/computec-docs/appengine_versioned_docs/version-2.0/appengine-users-guide/analytical-page/source-creator.md

 # Source Creator

-This option allows advanced configuration of data presented in [custom reports and analytics of the Analytical Page.](../../../version-2.0/appengine-users-guide/analytical-page/overview.md#usage).
+The Source Creator allows advanced configuration of data used in [custom reports and analytics of the Analytical Page.](../../../version-2.0/appengine-users-guide/analytical-page/overview.md#usage).

 ---

-To open the option, click the Analytical Page button (1.) in Launchpad and then the Go To Source Creator button:
+To access it, click on the Analytical Page button (1.) in the Launchpad, then select Go To Source Creator:

 ![AppEngine User's Guide](./media/source-creator/source-creator-button.png)